 Bringing on top talent is tough.
-With nearly 3.5 million employees quitting their jobs per month, you might notice more candidates negotiating salary increase.
+With over 4 million employees quitting their jobs per month, you might notice more candidates negotiating salary increase.
 Why?
 Because they can.
 Job seekers aren’t afraid to explore other options if you can’t provide the salary or benefits they want.

 Salary raise negotiation might make the difference between a valuable candidate working for you or moving on elsewhere.